airbytehq/airbyte-academy/courses/ai-chatbot.md

 ```

 ### Step 1: Setup Next.js Project
+Go ahead and create the basic app scaffolding:
 ```
 npx create-next-app@latest ecommerce-chatbot --typescript --tailwind --eslint cd  ecommerece-chatbot
 ```

 **Install Dependencies**
+Then install the dependencies

 `npm install @supabase/supabase-js openai`

 **Environment Variables**
+We need a few personal keys for the app to run.
+You already have these from previous sections in the tutorial.
+We will store them in a local environment file for next.js to use.

 Create `.env.local` in the root directory.